Chahamanas of Shakambhari: Cultural activities

 Vigraharaja IV was known for his patronage to arts and literature, and himself composed the play Harikeli Nataka.
 The structure that was later converted into the Adhai Din Ka Jhonpra mosque was constructed during his reign.

 The Chahamana rulers also patronized Jainism.
 Vijayasimha Suri's Upadeśāmālavritti (1134 CE) and Chandra Suri's Munisuvrata-Charita (1136 CE) state that Prithviraja I donated golden kalashas (cupolas) for the Jain temples at Ranthambore.
 The Kharatara-Gachchha-Pattavali states that Ajayaraja II allowed the Jains to build their temples in his capital Ajayameru (Ajmer), and also donated a golden kalasha to a Parshvanatha temple.
 Someshvara granted the Revna village to a Parshvanatha temple.
+Bijolia Parshvanath temples was constructed in 1160 CE by Mahajan Lala during the reign of King Somesvara.

 Victory scene, Chahamanas Dynasty, Sikar, Rajasthan, 10th century CE.
 National Museum, New Delhi.